Reforesting Alta, one tree at a time.

 About

-- This event is recommended for hikers with intermediate to advanced abilities only.
+- This event is recommended for hikers with intermediate to advanced abilities

-1919 VS 2019
+1919 vs 2019